 My friend Katrine recommended this (as well as the book), and… I’m still reeling from watching it over the weekend.
 The first scene was so traumatic that I think I’ll never have a corona nightmare again, I’ll just be having night terrors about this – so I guess thanks?
 People seem to love the film though so maybe I’m just too sensitive (or too American) for it, or maybe you’ll love it if you fast forward through the first five minutes.

-I’ve rented this but haven’t actually watched it yet – that’s my plan for tonight!
-But I know it’s going to be really good because this movie inspired my friend Catriona to study Norwegian.
+This movie is so lovely and fun that it actually inspired my friend Catriona to study Norwegian.
 Are you curious if Catriona lives in a house or an apartment?
 She can tell you, in Norwegian (though please don’t ask her any more questions in Norwegian).
-So yes, high expectations for this one, I’ll update once I’ve watched it.
+Buddy is a super fun, easy watch about a group of friends.

 You can watch Buddy on Amazon here

 The Pinchcliffe Grand Prix (1975) (Flåklypa Grand Prix)

 This is a classic.
 Like when I was searching this on YouTube and a preview came up I immediately felt all warm and fuzzy inside.
 According to Wikipedia, this stop motion animated feature is the most viewed Norwegian film of all time, selling over 5.5 million tickets since its release in a country that only has a population of 5 million.

 You can rent The Pinchcliffe Grand Prix on YouTube here (in Norwegian)

 While watching The Impossible at a movie theater I learned that I find films about tsunamis super traumatic after my experience in Japan, so personally I’m avoiding this one.
 But I’ve heard that it’s great!